angelinaShapiro/test/README.md

 # Description
-there are my easy practicing codes : games or easy apps / use decryptor python for them
+there are my easy practicing codes :

+games and easy apps
+/ need decryptor python
 / one file - one app